armijnhemel/binaryanalysis-ng/maintenance/database/README-passwords.md

 # Database design

-There is one tables, with the following schema:
+There is one table, with the following schema:

     create table if not exists password(hashed text, plaintext text, primary key(hashed));